bionic-gpt/bionic-gpt/website/content/blog/banning-chat-gpt/index.md

    - **Lawsuits:** Non-compliance can lead to litigation from affected parties, including class-action lawsuits.
    - **Reputational Damage:** Breaches and non-compliance can damage a company's reputation and customer trust.

-### Dark Data and Accidental Data Sending

-Compounding the issue is that a lot of companies do not know what there data is or its classification

 ## Issue #2 Responses

 1. Using copyright

-## Side effects of Chat GPT Bans

-1. **Shadow IT** In companies that have banned ChatGPT, shadow IT is becoming a concern as employees find unauthorized workarounds.
-This practice risks data breaches, compliance violations, and security vulnerabilities, as employees might use personal devices or external networks to access ChatGPT.

-1. Repetition

 ## Approaches to Solving the Issue